-MTM Career Services work one-on-one with students to guide them throughout their academic and career journey.
+The MTM Career Services team works one-on-one with students to guide them throughout their academic and career journey.
 After graduation, many students go on to work within the thriving local technology sector at such companies as Procore, Apeel Sciences, and Appfolio.
 Over 90% of graduates have offers within 6 months of graduation.
 50% of graduates enter project and product management and development after graduation.

 The Master of Technology Management is designed for motivated, early-career professionals; however, no experience is required.
 MTM's diverse cohort of 45-50 students is reflective of today’s multidisciplinary business teams.
 Whether you have a background in STEM or the social sciences, MTM can help you advance your career leading projects, products, and teams within technology-driven firms.

-All applications are due by 11:59 PM PST on day of deadline.
+All applications are due by 11:59 PM Pacific Time on the day of the deadline.

 We strongly encourage applicants to apply early.
 In particular, international applicants should apply by January 15, 2023 to allow sufficient time for visa requirement processing if admitted.
 Separately, UCSB Housing begins accepting graduate campus housing applications in early March 2023, which are generally contracted on a first-come, first-served basis and fill up quickly.